lydiaart/LydiasPortfolio/README.md

 * [Credits](#Credits)

-## Installation
+## Built With

-1. clone the code from github.
-2. download the files into your computer.
-3. ready to use.
+1. HTML
+2. CSS

 ## Usage

 Users can access one of the three corresponding sections by clicking the links in navigation.
 They are "About Me," "Work," and "Contact Me."
 The fourth navigation will open a new window with Lydia's "Resume."

-In "About Me" section, users will find Lydia's recent provile photo and brief introduction of herself.
+In "About Me" section, users will find Lydia's recent profile photo and brief introduction of herself.
 In "Work" section, users will find Lydia's previous works.
 In "Contact Me" section, users will find Lydia's contact information.